Iran morality police status unclear after ‘closure’ comment

 ‘‘The secular middle class loathes the organization (morality police) for restricting personal freedoms,” said Alfoneh.
 On the other hand, the “underprivileged and socially conservative class resents how they conveniently keep away from enforcing the hijab legislation” in wealthier areas of Iran’s cities.

-When asked about Montazeri’s statement, Iranian Foreign Minister Hossein Amirabdollahian, gave no direct answer. ‘‘Be sure that in Iran, within the framework of democracy and freedom, which very clearly exists in Iran, everything is going very well,’’ Amirabdollahian said, speaking during a visit to Belgrade, Serbia.
+When asked about Montazeri’s statement, Iranian Foreign Minister Hossein Amirabdollahian gave no direct answer. ‘‘Be sure that in Iran, within the framework of democracy and freedom, which very clearly exists in Iran, everything is going very well,’’ Amirabdollahian said, speaking during a visit to Belgrade, Serbia.

 The anti-government demonstrations, now in their third month, have shown no sign of stopping despite a violent crackdown.
-Protesters saying they are fed up after decades of social and political repression, including a strict dress code imposed on women.
+Protesters say they are fed up after decades of social and political repression, including a strict dress code imposed on women.
 Young women continue to play a leading role in the protests, stripping off the mandatory Islamic headscarf to express their rejection of clerical rule.

 After the outbreak of the protests, the Iranian government hadn’t appeared willing to heed the protesters’ demands.
 It has continued to crack down on protesters, including sentencing at least seven arrested protesters to death.
 Authorities continue to blame the unrest on hostile foreign powers, without providing evidence.